etamity/dashpad/README.md

 Dashpad.settings.value(); // get all Dashpad settings
 ```

-If you have a node package name `sample_module`, and you can set your settings variable as below:
+If we have a node package name `sample_module`, and we can set your settings variable as below:

 ```js
 Dashpad.settings.set('myToken', 'token_data'); // set the variables under your package name